This event honored

 For captions, select full screen viewer.

-In the two month’s since Laura Pollán’s death, the Cuban people have shown a renewed determination to defend their rights.
-Just as she and the other Damas de Blanco would end their weekly marches from the church of Santa Rita by chanting “Libertad,” so now throughout the island Cubans are gathering in protest and chanting “Libertad” when they are attacked and detained.
+In the two month’s after Laura Pollán’s death, the Cuban people showed a renewed determination to defend their rights.
+Just as she and the other Damas de Blanco would end their weekly marches from the church of Santa Rita by chanting “Libertad,” so did throughout the island Cubans are gathering in protest and chanting “Libertad” when they were attacked and detained.
 By affirming in this way their dignity and their hope, they are carrying forward Laura Pollán’s vision of a new Cuba, a Cuba whole and free.

 The regime reacted to their peaceful marches with violence and venom.
 The women were insulted, called traitors and mercenaries, and attacked by shock mobs.
 But they persisted, and as they did, their reputation and moral authority grew in Cuba and throughout the world.